TriStar Television: The first relaunch to the merger with Columbia TriStar Television (1991–1999)

-Second revival
+The second relaunch to the shutdown (2015–2024)

 On May 28, 2015, TriStar Television was re-launched as a boutique production label for Sony Pictures Television.
-Until her death in March 2018, the revived studio was run by Suzanne Patmore-Gibbs after being in-name-only for 15 years.
+Until her death in March 2018, TriStar Television was run by Suzanne Patmore-Gibbs after being in-name-only for 15 years.
 The first new series was Good Girls Revolt and was piloted for Amazon Prime Video on November 5, 2015.